Memorandum D23-1-1: Partners in Protection Program

 Site Revalidation

 63. PIP membership requires a renewed site visit or alternate form of validation as part of the revalidation process, which occurs every four years.
 Unless otherwise determined by the CBSA, membership will remain active throughout the revalidation process.
-Members will be notified when they are due for revalidation, and must acknowledge this notification in the TTP within 90 days by reviewing, and if required updating, their membership information.
+Members will be notified when they are due for revalidation, and must acknowledge this notification in the TTP within 30 calendar days by reviewing and updating their membership information.
 Should an acknowledgement not be received within the prescribed timeline, suspension of the program membership may ensue.

-64. At the discretion of the CBSA, PIP members are subject to compliance reviews and/or site visits at any time, during the regular revalidation cycle, in order to ensure alignment with MSRs and all other applicable requirements under the Customs Act.
+64. At the discretion of the CBSA, PIP members are subject to compliance reviews and/or site visits at any time, during the regular revalidation cycle, in order to ensure alignment with MSRs and all other program requirements.

 Cargo seal requirements

 65. All PIP program applicants and members must have a written seal policy in accordance with PIP program MSRs.
 This must include procedures for proper disposal of used seals in order to mitigate the risk of counterfeit seals.
-All PIP shipments that can be sealed must be secured immediately after loading/ stuffing with a high security seal that meets or exceeds the most current International Standardization Organization (ISO) 17712 standard for high security seals.
+All PIP shipments that can be sealed must be secured immediately after loading/ stuffing with a high security seal that meets or exceeds the most current ISO 17712 standard for high security seals.

 66. PIP members are responsible for monitoring their supply chains and ensuring seal integrity throughout the life cycle of a shipment of goods, including proper use of high-security seals, in accordance with PIP seal requirements.